5 Ways to Generate Blog Post Ideas

-Think about what phrases you’d search for if you wanted to find out something to do with the topic area of your blog.
-Either paste them into a Word doc. and just start brainstorming a post around these keywords, or else insert them into Google’s keyword tool and play around with them for a while.
+You don't have to get too technical.
+Just paste them into a Word doc and start brainstorming a post around the keywords you come up with, or insert them into Google’s keyword tool and play around with them for a while.

-2. Get on social media sites
+2. Look for blog post ideas on social media

-3. Read the news
+3. Get blog post ideas from the news

-Pick up a newspaper or scan the news online for something you could build a blog post around.
-There’s nearly always something relevant to your topic happening, and if you search under Google News you’ll likely find it.
+Pick up a newspaper (yes, they still exist) or scan the news online for something you could build a blog post around.
+There’s bound to be something relevant to your topic happening, and if you search under Google News you’ll likely find it.

 Find out why these posts worked and make a note of this for future blog post ideas.
-If inspiration doesn’t immediately hit, then simply write an updated follow-up article to one of your most popular previous posts.
+If inspiration doesn’t immediately hit, you could write a follow-up article to one of your most popular existing posts.